McTavishLab/physcraper/How_to_start.md

     And now you just need to wait...

+5. Use a local folder as sequence database:

+      Instead of using GenBank as the source of new sequences, we can specify a folder  which contains sequences in fasta format and this folder will be used as a sequence database.
+Then before running a standard or filter run, sequences from that folder can be added to the alignment/phylogeny if the folder contains sequences that are similar to the sequences already present in the alignment.
+This is intended to be used for newly sequenced material, which is not yet published on GenBank.

-5. more hidden features that can be changed:
+6. more hidden features that can be changed:

     There are some more features that can be changed if you know where, we will change the code hopefully soon, to make that easier adjustable.